paratno/gh-template-application-lz/README.md

-# Workload provisioned with Station
+# Landing Zone provisioned with Station